MAnalytics/Packages/akmedoids/cran-comments.md

 ## Test environments
+* local OS Windows, R 3.5.3
+##* ubuntu 14.04 (on travis-ci), R 3.5.2
+##* win-builder (devel and release)

+## Test environments
-* local OS X install, R 3.5.2
+* local OS X install, R 3.1.2
-* ubuntu 14.04 (on travis-ci), R 3.5.2
+* ubuntu 12.04 (on travis-ci), R 3.1.2
 * win-builder (devel and release)

 ## R CMD check results

-0 errors | 0 warnings | 0 note
+There were no ERRORs or WARNINGs.

+There was 1 NOTE:

+* checking dependencies in R code ...
+NOTE
+  Namespace in Imports field not imported from: 'R6'

-* This is a new release.
+  R6 is a build-time dependency.